alexandertrefz/essence/packages/website/diagnostics.md

 means something other than a Namespace where the call is written.
 A Namespace of that name further out is shadowed, and shadowed is what the emitted code sees.

+A Protocol's name is accepted there too, and reaches that Protocol's provided Methods — which is what tells two Protocols providing one name apart.
+A requirement is not reachable that way: it is written by a Namespace, and that Namespace is what the specifier names.

 ### `undispatchable-method`